BIRD / new pets

 - Your parakeet is also called a budgerigar or a budgie (same bird, different name)

 How do I set up my parakeet’s home?

 The bigger the cage (minimum 18 x 18 x 24 inches), the better.
 Line the enclosure floor with recycled-paper bedding or use a paper liner.
 Replace the liner at least every other day.
 Place the cage at or below eye level away from drafty windows and doors.
 Parakeets are also sensitive to gases, smoke and strong odors so keep their home out of the kitchen.Shop birdcages Shop birdcage paper bedding Shop birdcage liner

 Parakeets fly far and wide in the wild, so they enjoy a range of foods.
 Of course, standard birdseed and pellet blends are the mainstay of their diet, but your parakeet also enjoys veggies and sprouted seeds.
 Try a little appropriate fruit once a week for a special treat.
 And don’t forget fresh, clean water everyday

-- Vegetables: Dark leafy greens fed every other day = 20 percent of diet
+- Fresh vegetables: Dark leafy greens fed every other day

 - Treats: honey sticks or millet spray once monthly

 - Water: Change daily and provide at all times